oracle-livelabs/adb/shared/workshops/adb-datastudio/using-avs/7-create-hierarchy.md

 - Values in the bottom section (Level Key, Member Name, etc.) map the column to data elements of the hierarchy.
   - **Level Key** is the unique identifier of the hierarchy members.
   - **Member Name**, **Member Caption**, and **Member Description** are all ‘slots’ in the hierarchy where properties of the hierarchy member can be included.
 Member Caption is almost always used as a friendly name for the Level Key.
 This is important when the Level Key value is not a user-readable value.
   - If any of the columns used as Member Name, Member Caption, and Member description have a 1:1 relationship with the Level Key, that column can be used as an **Alternate Key**.
-Alternate Keys useful in some cases, but that is a more advanced topic.
+Alternate Level Keys are useful in some cases, but that is a more advanced topic.
   - Hierarchies have a default sort order.
 This is determined by the values in the column mapped to **Sort By**.
-The default order is important because it is used in some lead and lag calculations.
+The default order is important because it is used in some LEAD and LAG calculations.
 Applications can also use that column to order hierarchy values in a query.

 In this data, a single column can be used for all properties of a level.
 As a result, you do not need to make any changes.